Doncaster: Modern

 Doncaster was connected to the rail network in 1848 and a plant and carriage works for Great Northern Railway was constructed in the town in 1853.The Doncaster Carr rail depot was opened in 1876.

 The area to the east of Doncaster started developing settlements where coal miners lived from the 1850s onwards, exploiting coal near Barnsley.
-One such settment is Deneby.
+One such settlement is Deneby.

 Doncaster and surrounding settlements became part of the West Riding of Yorkshire in 1899.
 Under the Local Government Act 1972 it was drawn into a new metropolitan borough in 1974 and became part of the new county of South Yorkshire.

 Doncaster has traditionally been prosperous within the wapentake of Stafford and Tickhill.
 The borough was known for rich landowners and huge stately homes such as Brodsworth Hall, Cantley Hall, Cusworth Hall, Hickleton Hall, Nether Hall and Wheatley Hall (demolished 1934).
 This wealth appears in the luxurious, historic gilded 18th-century Mansion House in High Street.
 This land ownership developed over what is an ancient market place and large buildings were erected in the 19th century, including the Market Hall and Corn Exchange.
 The old Doncaster Guildhall in Frenchgate was designed by John Butterfield with a tetrastyle portico and completed in 1847: it was demolished in the redevelopment of the 1960s.

 Perhaps the most striking building to survive is St George's Minster, built in the 19th century and promoted from a parish church in 2004.
 Doncaster was already a communication centre by this time.
 It straddled the Great North Road or A1, gaining strategic importance, as this was the main route for traffic between London and Edinburgh.

 Governance and politics

 National politics

-Doncaster is represented in the House of Commons by three Members of Parliament (MPs); two from Labour and one from the Conservatives.
-Rosie Winterton represents Doncaster Central, as a former Labour Party leader, Ed Miliband represents Doncaster North, and Nick Fletcher the Don Valley.
+Doncaster is represented in the House of Commons by three Members of Parliament (MPs).
+Sally Jameson represents Doncaster Central, Ed Miliband, the former Labour Party leader, represents Doncaster North, and Lee Pitcher represents the Doncaster East and the Isle of Axholme.

+From 2023, the Don Valley constituency will be renamed Doncaster East and the Isle of Axholme, and will cover part of North Lincolnshire.
+A new Rawmarsh and Conisbrough constituency will be created covering the south-western suburbs of Doncaster and parts of Rotherham.
+Doncaster Central and Doncaster North will see minor boundary changes.

 In September 2014, UKIP held an annual party conference at Doncaster Racecourse.
 UKIP party leader Nigel Farage claimed that by holding the conference in Doncaster, UKIP were "now parking our tanks on the Labour Party's lawn", referring to Labour leader Ed Miliband's Doncaster North constituency.
 Shortly afterwards in the seat, at the 2015 general election, UKIP won 8,928 votes to Labour's 20,708.
 In the 2016 membership referendum, 69 per cent of Doncaster voted to leave the European Union.

 Local politics

 Doncaster forms part of the South Yorkshire Combined Authority, which elects a mayor every four years.

-Additionally, the Metropolitan Borough of Doncaster is one of twelve districts in the United Kingdom to have a directly elected mayor, currently Ros Jones, who was re-elected in 2021.
+Additionally, the Metropolitan Borough of Doncaster is one of twelve districts in the United Kingdom to have a directly elected mayor, currently Ros Jones, who was re-elected in 2025.